azimgivron/azimgivron.github.io/content/authors/admin/_index.md

 #       Recognized for contributions to scaling laws in deep learning.
 ---

 👋 Hi, I’m **Azim Givron**.
-I’m a PhD student in AI at KU Leuven, in the ESAT department working on application for bioinformatics, specifically at the intersection of genomics and machine learning.
+I am a PhD student in Artificial Intelligence at KU Leuven, in the Electrical Engineering department (ESAT).
+My research lies at the intersection of **genomics and machine learning**, with a focus on bioinformatics applications.

+I started this website not just to share my career journey, but also to create a space where I can share ideas and knowledge.
+I’ll be writing blog posts about my research, but also about **AI ethics** and broader topics that affect all of us.

+My goal is to make AI easier to understand.
+It’s not some mysterious technology only for experts—AI is already shaping the world around us, and I want to help you see how it works and why it matters.